T1m3M/jekyll-theme-chirpy/_posts/2021-03-05-MIPS-cheatsheet.md

 a special type for J (Jump) and JAL (Jump and link) instructions.

+`NOTE: (Jump Register) JR instruction is an R-Type instruction with only rs operand assigned`

 <div style="color: #fff; font-weight: bold; text-align: center;">
   <table>
     <tr>